romainberger/webpack-rtl-plugin/README.md

 new WebpackRTLPlugin({
   filename: 'style.[contenthash].rtl.css',
   options: {},
+  diffOnly: false,
 })
 ```

 * `filename` the filename of the result file.
 May contain `[contenthash]`.
 Default to `style.css`.
   * `[contenthash]` a hash of the content of the extracted file
 * `options` Options given to `rtlcss`.
 See the [rtlcss documentation for available options](https://github.com/MohammadYounes/rtlcss#options-object).
+* `diffOnly` If set to `true`, the stylesheet created will only contain the css that differs from the source stylesheet.
+Default to `false`.